I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 Sound great.

-Hey, and with regard to the Reed comments, he is a racist.
+Hey, with regard to the Reed comments, he is a racist.

-I mean, if you look in the um the Webster dictionary dialect, a variety of language combined to a certain region.
+I mean, if you look in the Webster Dictionary, dialect, a variety of language confined to a certain region.

-Well, when they go and they try and get the votes in one region, they're gonna sound like that region, and then they're gonna go to another.
+Well, when they go in and try and get the votes in one region, they're going to sound like that region.

-But most importantly, Rush, in my opinion, this is just another Rama Manual crisis idea for the second whiff all week in 2010.
+But most importantly, Rush, in my opinion, this is just another rom Emmanuel crisis idea for the second full week in 2010.

 Wait, wait, wait, wait, wait.

-You're saying that the release of the book is a ROM emmanuel idea to distract everybody from health care.
+You're saying that the release of the book is a rom-emanual idea to distract everybody from health care?

 It has not diverted me.